forieux/aljabr/docs/guide.md

 `asmatrix` allocates an `(osize, isize)` matrix and calls `forward` `isize` times.
 For a 256² image that is 65 536 calls and a 32 GB matrix.
 Use only for small operators or debugging.
-Moreover, `asmatrix` assumes NumPy float64 by default; if this is not the case, pass the `like` parameter.

-Moreover it is recommended to use the `like` parameter to pass an array of the same type, dtype, and on the same device as the operator for best performance, otherwise the library will certainly do conversion or raise an error.
+Moreover it is recommended to use the `like` parameter to pass an array of the same type, dtype, and on the same device as the operator for best performance, otherwise the library will certainly do conversion or raise an error. `asmatrix` assumes NumPy float64 by default.

 :::